CrazyScamp/Rookie-3.2-Setup/README.md

 ## ⚠️ IMPORTANT
-Before you start if you haven't already you need to get your headset ready for sideloading
+Before you start! if you haven't already you need to get your headset ready for sideloading
 <p>
   <a
 href="https://github.com/CrazyScamp/Setup-Quest-For-Sideloading">